Resources at MGH/HMS

 Authorship and Attribution

-Harvard Medical School provides Faculty Policies on Integrity in Science.
+Harvard Medical School has an Office for Academic and Research Integrity.
 Click here for more information, including:

 Harvard Catalyst Advanced Curriculum Compendium